ThomasTJdev/nim_websitecreator/README.md

 - [Use the Vagrantfile](https://github.com/ThomasTJdev/nim_websitecreator/blob/master/Vagrantfile) as starting point for your NimWC VMs.

+**NGNIX Config**

+- [Use the NGNIX Config file](https://github.com/ThomasTJdev/nim_websitecreator/blob/master/Vagrantfile) as starting point for your NGNIX Server configuration.

+**Google reCAPTCHA**

+To activate Google reCAPTCHA [claim you site and server key](https://www.google.com/recaptcha/admin) and insert them into `config.cfg`.

 **SystemD**

 - [Use the SystemD Service file](https://github.com/ThomasTJdev/nim_websitecreator/blob/master/Vagrantfile) as starting point for your NimWC SystemD Services.